aaevan/ebay-guide/README.md

 # ebay-guide

-So, you want to buy something!
-Ebay is great but it can be a little tricky finding exactly the thing you want, especially if you're used to shinier more curated marketplaces like Amazon.
+Ebay is great but it can be a little tricky finding the best deals, especially if you're used to shinier more curated marketplaces like Amazon.
 Ebay sells everything from brand new cars to obscure & out of production machine parts.
 With a bit of patience and effort, you can find some incredible deals.

 As an example item, we'll use one of my favorite objects: **Shure SE215 sound isolating earphones** Two years later, I'm still using the pair I got used on ebay (for roughly half or retail).